xTOUKAM/pomodoro/README.md

 1. Vous pouvez utiliser le pomodoro avec [ce lien](https://xtoukam.github.io/pomodoro/)

-If you want to get the administrator role, open your database, go to the panel and pass the value of your account from `0` to `1` in the `cli_admin column`

 ## Me contacter

 Si vous avez des questions ou des suggestions, vous pouvez m'envoyer un [mail](mailto:houllegatte.tom@gmail.com).